 When someone is addicted to opiates like heroin and fentanyl, life becomes a roller coaster ride of physical and emotional anguish.
 Drug-seeking behavior makes people do things they wouldn’t normally do, resulting in an increasing number of losses and even physical pain depending on how bad the addiction gets.
 Treatment with Suboxone works for some people.
 Since the non-opioid drug in the compound blocks most of the effects of the opioid, you don’t get a major high as you do with regular opiates.
 This can satisfy the craving for an opiate without giving you the addictive euphoria opiates normally give users.

-Suboxone clinics and even psychiatrists will sometimes prescribe Suboxone as a sort of “lesser evil” to people who are badly addicted to stronger opiates like Fentanyl and heroin.
+Suboxone clinics and even psychiatrists will sometimes prescribe this medication as a sort of “lesser evil” to people who are badly addicted to stronger opiates like Fentanyl and heroin.
 And for some clients, Suboxone will work because the client won’t become addicted to it and will be able to slowly ween off of the stronger opiates.
-For other more unfortunate people, the Suboxone itself can become a problem.
+For other more unfortunate people, this medication itself can become a problem.

 Using Suboxone As Directed